nasseef/catch/README.md

 This setup will allow the user to test functions inside a program with a ```main``` function.
 The sample program includes a ```main``` function that calls a factorial function (```fact```).
 Also included, a sample test suite that test the ```fact   ``` function.

 This is how it works.
 The main function is renamed and the whole file is included into the testing suite code.
 All testing is done inside the directory _TEST.
 All temporay files will be deleted when done.
-For an example on testing classes see [Testing Classess with Catch2](https://github.com/nasseef/catch-classes)
+For an example on testing classes see [Testing Classess with Catch2](https://github.com/nasseef/catch-classes).

+This code is automatically tested using Travis-CI.

 ## Setup:
 * Copy the directory ```_TEST``` into your project directory